Alphabetical Plant Listing

 • No serious disease issues.

-• Propagate by seed or by propagule, which form while still attached to the mother plant.
+• Propagate by propagule, which forms while still attached to the mother plant.

-• Native to coastal areas of Texas and Florida, and ranges as far north as southern Louisiana and coastal Georgia in the United States.
-It also grows in tropical and subtropical regions of the Americas, on both the Atlantic and Pacific Coasts, and on the Atlantic Coast of tropical Africa.
+• Native to coastal areas of Texas and Florida, and ranges as far north as southern Louisiana and northern Florida in the United States.
+It also grows in tropical and subtropical regions of the Americas, on the Atlantic and Pacific Coasts, and the Atlantic Coast of tropical Africa.

 Requirements